Sophie Gombya

 Sophie Gombya is a Ugandan musician and social activist.
 She is married to fellow musician Sam Gombya.

 Early life and education

-Sophie went to Nakivubo Blue Primary School and then to Kawempe Muslim and later Kibibi Senior Secondary School.
+Sophie went to Nakivubo Blue Primary School and then to Kawempe Muslim and later attended Kibibi Senior Secondary School.

 Music

 Sophie Gomba sings with a sharp soprano and performs with her husband Sam Gombya.
-She has successful singles like "Spare tyre" about a woman with whom she is competing for the same man.
-It was written by her husband Sam.
+She has successful singles like "Spare tyre" about a woman with whom she is competing for the same man which was written by her husband Sam.
 They have six albums together.